rlch/dotfiles/README.md

 > [!NOTE]
 > If the installation process hangs when installing dependencies for longer than 20-30 seconds, try cancelling with `<Ctrl-C>` and run `go run .` again.
 The script is idempotent.

+After the installation process completes, it is recommended to logout and login again to ensure system changes (like key repeat) have been applied.

 ## Updating